a-bishop/old_blog/_posts/2019-12-14-Wrapping-Mocha-Tests-With-A-Custom-Retry-Handler.md

 For instance, you might want to ensure that a request you send to an endpoint that responds via webhook has then caused a value in your database to be updated, but you may not know exactly how long it will take for that service to process the request and return the webhook.

+## Retry handlers

-An interesting pattern that can help in avoiding the use of heavy-handed timeouts is to wrap the test in a function that takes in the number of attempts desired, and returns a test handler with a weighted timeout function that when called will add steadily increasing timeouts based on the attempt count and a multiplication factor.
+An interesting pattern that can help in avoiding the use of heavy-handed timeouts is to wrap the test in a function that takes in the number of attempts desired, and returns a test handler with a weighted timeout function that when called will add steadily increasing timeouts based on the attempt count (and a multiplication factor which can be configured).

-This function knows the attempt count because it has been bound via closure in the handler.
+This timeout function will know the attempt count on each test run because it has been bound via closure in the handler.

 ```js
 // test_utils.js